SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 The two ponies hug as everypony else D'awws in response.

-Twilight decides to ask Twilight the pony for a hug.
+Twilight the narrator decides to ask Twilight the pony for a hug.
 "Twilight, can I have a hug?
 You're my favorite princess, and I just think you're super cute."

-Twilight nods and both Twilight's hug.
+Twilight nods and both Twilights hug.

 While all the sentimental hugging is going on [MATP](https://www.fimfiction.net/user/544735/MATP) returns and gives Silk Rose a big hug.